nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 </p>
 <center style="font-size:3mm;">A person card.</center>

-The index of the person only applies to the currently displayed list, it is **not** tied to the person itself.
+The index of the person only applies to the currently displayed list, it is <b>not</b> tied to the person itself.

 Check Person Features to learn more about the commands you can execute related to people.

-### Inspect Panel
+<h3>Inspect Panel</h3>

 The Inspect Panel is related to the People Panel and shows the basic information of the currently inspected person.
-A person can be inspected by either clicking on his or her card, or by using the `inspect` command.
+A person can be inspected by either clicking on his or her card, or by using the <code>inspect</code> command.

 The left side of the Inspect Panel shows the basic information, while the right side shows the history of loan transactions.